dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [What are Microservices?](https://developer.ibm.com/cloud-microservices/) - a quick discussion of microservices and how they work with Agile development practices and Cloud infrastructures.
 Good overview.
+- [Site Reliability Engineering, the Cloud Approach to Operations](https://www.ibm.com/blogs/bluemix/2017/08/site-reliability-engineering-cloud-approach-operations/) - a quick discussion of the importance of Site Reliability Engineering for Cloud applications.
+- [99.95% availability.
+Balancing release velocity and reliability](https://www.ibm.com/blogs/bluemix/2017/09/sre-availability-balancing-release-velocity-reliability/) - a quick discussion of the importance of monitoring to DevOps, and how this impacts the reliability of cloud based applications.

 ---
 # Bluemix Services and APIs